EitanSht/Data_Science_Assignment4/README.md

 * modified_df.csv - The processed data

 ### Folders:
-* pics - The screenshots
+* Pics - The screenshots
+* data - The raw data from the website
-* data - The submission files of the models
+* submit - The submission files of the models

 ### Examined Models & Scores:
 | Model | Accuracy